ekundayo-ab/fotoquest-contribution-evaluator/README.md

 # FotoQuest Go Contributions Evaluator
 An application for evaluating the FotoQuest Go Contributions

 This application provides functionality for viewing the contributions in two views and also ensures comments can be sent to users after evaluation.
+Live link here https://fotoquest-evaluator.netlify.com

 ### Requirements
 - NodeJS and NPM